inception-health/engineeringladders/Developer.md

   <img alt="Developer 5" src="charts/developer-5.png">
 </picture>

-- **Masters**: has very deep knowledge about the whole technology stack of the system
+- **Expertise: Masters**: has very deep knowledge about the whole technology stack of the system
-- **Evolves**: evolves the architecture to support future requirements and defines its SLAs
+- **System: Evolves**: evolves the architecture to support future requirements and defines its SLAs
-- **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
+- **People: Mentors**: mentors others to accelerate their career-growth and encourages them to participate
-- **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
+- **Process: Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
-- **Multiple Teams**: makes an impact not only on the whole team but also on other teams
+- **Influence: Multiple Teams**: makes an impact not only on the whole team but also on other teams

 ## D6 - Developer 6